We asked each Partner a few questions about her time in the industry and her thoughts on women in construction:

-Q: What do you enjoy most about the construction industry and your role specifically at TD?
+Q: What do you enjoy about the construction industry and your role specifically at TD?

-Q: What can to be done to increase the percentage of women in construction?
+Q: What can be done to increase the percentage of women in construction?
 How can companies recruit more women and promote diversity?

 Q: What areas of the industry do you feel still have the biggest need for women?

 A: I think all skilled trades need women.
 Additionally, skilled trades needs to be promoted more than college.
 Skilled trades are what make the world go around.
 There will always be construction, in every form of fashion.
 And we need to train the best and brightest to carry on the tricks of the trade.

 Q: What opportunities are available for women to advance and grow their careers in the industry?
 Any professional networking groups where women can collaborate together?

 A: There are SO many opportunities, if you’re willing to work for them.
 If being in construction is something that you want to do, you will find a way, or you’ll find an excuse.
 I say that in all aspects of life.
 There are countless networking groups to join.
 Some of my favorites can be found on Instagram and Facebook: Blue collar sisters, golden arm collective, empowering woman in industry, women welders, women who weld, and of course, you can follow me at WelderWoman_88 on Instagram.

 Q: What advice would you have for young women who are eager to join the construction industry?